- Mara North Conservancy

 The Woodlands 2000 Trust is a Kenyan based organization that offers afforestation consultancy services to private companies, farmers and landowners who are interested in commercial and environmental sustainable woodlot farming.
 The overall objective is to create a sustainable and profitable tree products industry that contributes towards poverty alleviation, environmental conservation and increased bio-diversify in semi-arid regions.

-The tree growing and processing industries project is an ambitious initiative by the Woodlands 2000 Trust to promote small, medium and large scale private sector afforestation ventures and to sustainable ensure local and regional demand for woodland products.
+The tree growing and processing industries project is an ambitious initiative by the Woodlands 2000 Trust to promote small, medium and large scale private sector afforestation ventures and sustainable ensure local and regional demand for woodland products.
 Thus participants access land-planning services, seeds and seedlings, planting materials, tree survival and woodlot management services.

 The Woodland 2000 Trust was established in 2001 with a grant from the British Government, DFID, Department of International Development’s Business Partnership Program, in close partnership with the Tamarind Group.

 Karen Blixen Camp is partnering with the Woodlands 2000 Trust to establish a Forestry School.
 The ambition is to offer education for the Maasai youth on how to plant and grow sustainable woodlots for the restoration of the Mara woodland areas.
 The Forestry School will offer theoretical tuition as well as practical demonstrations emphasizing on wood farming and micro financed enterprises.
 Please visit www.woodlands2000trust.org for more information.
-Karen Blixen Camp is guaranteeing the payment of 340,000 USD per year as fixed lease payments.